Bethersden Primary School

 Our Learning Environment

-During the fifth term, our ‘driver’ topic will be ‘Maafa’.
+During the sixth term, our ‘driver’ topic will be ‘Maafa’.

 English

-To support this, each Monday, the class will have separate grammar and spelling sessions, in which they will explore new aspects of grammar and KS2 spelling patterns.
-Each week, the children will also be given spellings to learn and given links to Spelling Shed, so that they can practise these words in preparation for a weekly spelling test.
+The term, there will be a renewed focus on handwriting and KS2 spelling patterns.
+Each week, the children will be given spellings to learn (including high frequency vocabulary and given links to Spelling Shed, so that they can practise these words in preparation for a weekly spelling test.

 Reading